fs-mschmidty/columbine_wildlife_docs/gis/field-maps/silverspot-maps-all.md

 ## Introduction

 We use this survey to document suitable silverspot butterfly habitat.
 The purpose of this collection effort is to document areas surveyed for bog violet on the SJNF.
 Bog violet is the only known larval host plant for the silverspot butterfly (*Speyeria nokomis nokomis*).
-Areas to survey are areas that are wet year-round and are under 9,300 feet in elevation (silverspot are currently only known to occur up to 8,300 feet, but an indicidual was detected at 9,300 feet).
+Areas to survey are areas that are wet year-round and are under 9,300 feet in elevation (silverspot are currently only known to occur up to 8,300 feet, but an individual was detected at 9,300 feet).
 Negative detections are as important as positive ones, though we don't expect you to document literally everything you do, only areas that look like they could be habitat or are mapped as wetlands in the base map.
 We are particularly interested in areas that could be impacted by projects you are conducting.

 Please record and submit a line feature along suitable habitat and include images of wetland and bog violet.
 Be sure to include an image of the spur of the plant (if flowers present) so ID can be verified.